Ask Experts Questions for FREE Help!

 1. A transfer switch is an electrical device that transfers the source of power being used from one power supply to another.
 Typically, this transfer is between the local utility and an emergency source of power, and back.
 The transfer switch not only switches the power source, it keeps the power sources isolated from one another.
 This prevents any power surges from traveling up or down to either power source from the other source.

 2. An electrical transfer switch that operates without the need for manual intervention is called an automatic transfer switch.
 These transfer switches maintain constant monitoring of voltage levels on the electrical circuit.
-In the event that there is any type of voltage problem that exceeds the pre-set acceptable levels, the automatic transfer switch acts to prevent any damage by switching the power.
+If there is any type of voltage problem that exceeds the pre-set acceptable levels, the automatic transfer switch acts to prevent any damage by switching the power.

 3. Automatic transfer switches monitor the circuit for voltage sags, brownouts, power surges, or power spikes.
 They also take action in the event of a complete loss of power.
 As soon as a problem is detected, the automatic transfer switch begins the process of starting up the emergency power supply.
 The automatic transfer switch continues to monitor the main power supply, as well as the emergency power supply during the start-up process.
 As soon as the emergency power supply has achieved the proper level of voltage and consistency, the automatic transfer switch transfers the power from the main power supply to the emergency power supply.